 - A digital mapping data section has been introduced, where structural data from photogrammetry and LiDAR scans may be imported.
 This data may be combined with structural data from boreholes and scanline mapping, contributing to the structural database.

-- True spacing statistics for each defined discontinuity set have been added (note that discontinuity sets may be outlined in the application).
+- True spacing statistics for each defined discontinuity set has been added (note that discontinuity sets may be outlined in the application).

 - Users can now visualise and correct for orientation and sampling biases.